memgraph/docs/docs/import-data/cypherl.md

 mgconsole --help
 ```

-### Examples
+## Examples

 The advatange of using this system to import data is you need only one file to cover both nodes and relationships.
 The disadvatage of this method is that you need to write the queries for creating nodes and relationships yourself.
-If you haven't written any queries yet, we highly suggest you check our [Cypher Manual].
+If you haven't written any queries yet, we highly suggest you check our [Cypher Manual](/cypher-manual).

-#### Simple graph example
+### One type of nodes and relationships

 Copy the following into `queries.cypherl` file: